Bancor

-The bancor was a supranational currency that John Maynard Keynes and E. F. Schumacher conceptualised in the years 1940–1942 and which the United Kingdom proposed to introduce after World War II.
+The bancor was a supranational currency that John Maynard Keynes and E. F. Schumacher conceptualised in the years 1940 to 1942 and which the United Kingdom proposed to introduce after World War II.
 The name was inspired by the French banque or ('bank gold').
 This newly created supranational currency would then be used in international trade as a unit of account within a multilateral clearing system—the International Clearing Union—which would also need to be founded.

 Overview

 John Maynard Keynes proposed an explanation for the ineffectiveness of monetary policy to stem the Great Depression, as well as a non-monetary interpretation of the depression, and finally an alternative to a monetary policy for meeting the depression.
 Keynes believed that in times of heavy unemployment, interest rates could not be lowered by monetary policies.
 The ability for capital to move between countries seeking the highest interest rate frustrated Keynesian policies.
 By closer government control of international trade and the movement of funds, the Keynesian policy would be more effective in stimulating individual economies.